smeehan12/standalone-recast-tutorial/_episodes/03-gitlab-ci.md

 > # Note that this directory is created on the fly and does not need to reside in the repo already
 > [FIXME]
 >
-> # Go into the /Bootcamp/build directory (again, it will create the directory if it doesn't already exist)
+> # Go into the /Bootcamp/build directory and make /Bootcamp/build the default working directory (again, it will create the directory if it doesn't already exist)
 > [FIXME]
 >
 > # Create a run directory